Requirements to receive up to $2,000 Child Tax Credit in 2023

 The amount of the credit is smaller, and eligibility is more restricted than in 2021, because of the rules established through the 2017 Tax Cuts and Jobs Act (TCJA).
 These changes will be in effect through the 2025 fiscal year if Congress does not modify the credit before then.

-In 2021, the ARP made big changes to the credit for one year that helped many families by allowing them to receive half of the value of the credit over six months rather than as a bulk sum when they file their taxes.
-The remaining half of the credit was then claimed when filing their tax return, which increased the number of total returns processed by the IRS.
+In 2021, the ARP made big changes to the credit for one year that helped many families by allowing them to receive half of the value of the credit over six months rather than as a lump sum when they file their taxes.
+The remaining half of the credit was then claimed when filing their tax return, if households didn’t opt out of the payment scheme.
+Those that chose to forgo the monthly payments collected the full $3,000 or $3,600, if they were eligible.

-Like last year, taxpayers with eligible children can claim a credit worth up to $2,000 per child.
+Taxpayers with eligible children in 2022 can claim a credit worth up to $2,000 per child.
 This year the credit is partially refundable, and there is an earnings threshold to start claiming the up to $1,500 portion known as the “Additional Child Tax Credit.”

 Taxpayers who owe less in taxes than the refundable amount will have it added to their tax refund, and the non-refundable portion will reduce taxes owed dollar-for-dollar.
 To claim a refund, filers must complete Schedule 8812.